2026 Design Awards Submissions

 When multiple classifications can describe a project, the entrant must make the most appropriate choice.
 Jurors are not obligated to provide awards for each classification.

-Unbuilt classification: Projects not yet or never to be constructed may be submitted under the Unbuilt classification.
+Temporary/Exhibition/Visionary (formerly Unbuilt): Projects not yet or never to be constructed, as well as architectural exhibits or temporary structures should be submitted to this category.
 This includes projects on the boards, conceptual/theoretical in nature, and competition entries.
-If later constructed, projects entered in this classification may be submitted for future consideration by the Design Awards Program even if they have previously won an award in the Unbuilt classification.
+If later constructed, projects entered in this classification may be submitted for future consideration by the Design Awards Program even if they have previously won an award in this classification.

 Submission Guidelines